Sunak ‘hasn’t got a clue where 4,000 migrants earmarked for Rwanda have gone’

 Sir Keir countered: “He hasn’t got a clue where they are, has he?
 I can tell you one place they aren’t and that’s Rwanda because the only thing they’ve sent to Rwanda is Cabinet ministers.”

+“Clearly it’s a function of people coming here illegally that a number will seek to abscond and will seek to evade the authorities.

+“And there is specific work led through the Home Office, who have teams who trace and locate absconders.
+And obviously that’s a rolling process.”

-Later, the Prime Minister sought to discredit Sir Keir’s position on the UK’s security, claiming the Labour leader had represented Hizb ut-Tahrir during his legal career as a prominent barrister.
+The Prime Minister also sought to discredit Sir Keir’s position on the UK’s security, claiming the Labour leader had represented Hizb ut-Tahrir during his legal career as a prominent barrister.

+Newspapers have reported that Sir Keir acted for the group in 2008, in an attempt to overturn a ban on its activities in Germany.

 “I know he doesn’t like talking about them because they have been a client, but when I see a group chanting jihad on our streets I ban them, he invoices them.”